 This warm, healthier variation of the coffee shop latte or hot chocolate makes a great substitute for those that have an excess evening sweet tooth.
 It is enjoyable before bed and can help with a restful night’s sleep.
 I’ve included some of my favorite variations and hope you find them helpful as you assess your own needs.

-- 1 cup milk | pitta/vata: almond milk, coconut milk, or organic whole milk from happy cows! kapha: almond milk
+- 1 cup milk | Pitta/Vata: almond milk, coconut milk, or organic whole milk from happy cows!
+Kapha: almond milk

 - 3 cloves or a pinch of ground cloves (recommended for Kapha only)

 - 1 cinnamon stick or 1/2 tsp of ground cinnamon

 - 1/4 tsp black whole black peppercorns (can use 1/4 tsp ground pepper)

 - a dash of ground cinnamon or cardamom for topping

 - Add spices and whisk, bringing to a boil.